mikemag/MonkeyCAM/engine/docs/Configuration_Guide.md

 "sidewall overhang": `number`

 The amount, in inches, of sidewall which will remain past the edges, outside the final board shape.
 Leave a few mm to account for core-to-base alignment error.

+This parameter is combined with `edge groove edge width` to form the total width of the edge groove used in the [Edge Groove program](G-Code_Program_Guide.md#edge-groove).

 ### Nose Tail Spacers Parameters